Effective Homemade Insect Repellents

 To protect your child from potentially harmful diseases, you must take necessary precautions against stinging insects and bugs.
 For one, you must make sure that the park does not have any stagnant water or overgrown greenery.
 These are the most likely breeding areas of harmful pests.
-In addition, you must also protect your child with effective natural mosquito repellent to ward off insects and bugs.
-It’s so easy to make your own natural mosquito repellent and I’ve outlined some recipes and sources below.
+In addition, you must also protect your child with effective homemade insect repellents to ward off insects and bugs.
+It's so easy to make your own natural mosquito repellent and I've outlined some recipes and sources below.

 Before you start applying insect repellents on your child's skin, you must first take these initial steps to protect your young one.

 It is also recommended to be knowledgeable about the common pests found in public areas.
 For instance, mosquitoes love to dwell in stagnant waters.
 Ticks, on the other hand, usually thrive in grassy areas and they can hitch a ride home through pets.

 Natural Mosquito Repellent Soap